 Professor Lindsey joined the Law School faculty in 1996.
-She teaches courses in taxation and real estate.
+She teaches courses in taxation, estate planning, and real estate.
 Before joining the faculty, Professor Lindsey was a member of the law faculty of the University of the District of Columbia.
 Prior to that time, she served as a law clerk to the Honorable Joel Gerber of the U.S. Tax Court and trial attorney with the Office of the Chief Counsel of the Internal Revenue Service.
-She also served as tax attorney for a Fortune 500 corporation.
+She also served as the in-house tax attorney for a Fortune 500 corporation.
 During law school she was an Article and Note Editor of the DePaul Law Review.

 Recent Publications and Presentations